andrewsf/tribehr-kudo-givers/README.md

 Options
 -------
-To get a list of every kudo and its date (User A --> User B, 4 months ago), add to `config.ini`:
+To get a lot more detailed information, like details about every user, including a list of every kudo and its date (User A --> User B, 4 months ago), add to `config.ini`:

     verbose = true